YangchenYe323/firefly/doc/admin.md

 ## Overview

 The admin interface provides a comprehensive content management system for 蝶蝶Hikari's song collection.
-It features an authenticated, table-based interface for managing songs with real-time editing capabilities, filtering, and bulk operations.
+It features an authenticated, table-based interface for managing songs with real-time editing capabilities, filtering, bulk operations, and lyrics search integration.

 ## Admin Architecture